 Gabriela has 12 years’ experience in accounting.
 She enjoys talking with people, sharing and learning new things.
 In transitioning into the Inclusive Design and accessibility space, she is now responsible for connecting with individuals and communities to recruit users with a wide range of experience and diversity to participate in UX sessions that will help improve product and services for business, governments, and non-profit organisations to gain insights and develop solutions that result in better experiences for everyone.

 Angela has worked with Centre for Inclusive Design for over 20 years and keeps our office running smoothly.
-She enjoys being a part of an organisation that has been making a difference.
+She enjoys being a part of an organisation that continues to make a difference.
 Angela is legally deaf and has a lived understanding of challenges faced by people with disability and the difference accessibility and inclusion can make.
 She is also our in-house Auslan coach.

 Claire has recently finished her undergraduate degree and has a keen interest in social equity and understanding the human experience.
 She has worked as a disability support worker throughout her studies and worked with Ozharvest to establish an accessible volunteering program.
 Claire has completed a Bachelor of Communication and a Bachelor of Creative Intelligence and Innovation.

 John has worked in media for over 30 years.
 He has worked across a variety of institutions including the government sector, not-for-profit, education and health in media management, public affairs, stakeholder management and journalism.
 He is also an author of seven non-fiction books.
 John brings his communications expertise to CfID as well as his passion for inclusivity and creating accessible media.